Ferdinand Marcos's cult of personality: An ideology of "constitutional authoritarianism"

 Among Marcos's rationalizations for the declaration of martial law were the linked ideologies of the "Bagong Lipunan" ("new society") and of "constitutional authoritarianism."

 Marcos said that there was a need to "reform society" by placing it under the control of a "benevolent dictator" in a "constitutional authority" which could guide the undisciplined populace through a period of chaos.

 Social engineering under the "Bagong Lipunan"

 President Marcos supported the ideology of "constitutional authoritarianism" with various exercises in social engineering, united under the banner of the "bagong lipunan" or "new society."

 The Philippine education system underwent a major period of restructuring in after the declaration of Martial Law in 1972, in which the teaching of civics and history was reoriented so that it would reflect values which supported the Bagong Lipunan and its ideology of constitutional authoritarianism.
 In addition, it attempted to synchronize the educational curriculum with the administration's economic strategy of labor export.

 The Marcos administration also produced an array of propaganda materials – including speeches, books, lectures, slogans, and numerous propaganda songs – to promote it.
+The propaganda song "Bagong Pagsilang" was played every day on all radio and television stations.